vikasbalikai/Phase-Locked-Loop-using-skywater-130nm/README.md

    plot v(6) v(Clk)+2

 here <h4 align=justyfy>
--for v2, each terms represent voltage1, voltage2, delay, rise time, fall time, pulse width, period respectively.
+   For v2, each terms represent voltage1, voltage2, delay, rise time, fall time, pulse width, period respectively.

--.control tells the simulator to perform transient analysis with a sampling rate of 0.1ns for a time 0.2us.
+   .control tells the simulator to perform transient analysis with a sampling rate of 0.1ns for a time 0.2us.

--The plot v(6) v(Clk)+2 tells it what signals to plot.
+   The plot v(6) v(Clk)+2 tells it what signals to plot.

--The control block ends with the .endc and the spice file ends with .end.
+   The control block ends with the .endc and the spice file ends with .end.
    </h4>
    <h1> Tapeout </h1>
 <h4 align="justify">